mlabs-haskell/doc-drive-cardano-components/docs/examples/utxos.md

 # from utxo to txIn and txOut

+The Unspent Transaction Output (UTXO) model is used on the Cardano network to represent transactions as inputs and outputs of UTXOs.

 what is an utxo? the cardano-api knows this term only in connection to a query.

 So, `QueryUTxOFilter` provides various ways to query a filtered subset of the UTxO, where `UTxO` means all existing utxos on the blockchain.